hashicorp/terraform-website/content/source/docs/enterprise/sentinel/integrate-vcs.html.md

 [inpage_ids]: #optional-define-a-workspace-ids-variable

--> **Note:** This is a temporary workaround.
-A future version of the `tfe` provider will provide a way to look up workspace IDs without pre-populating a map.

 The `tfe_policy_set` resource uses workspace IDs, which can be found on a workspace's [settings page](../workspaces/settings.html#id).
 You can use these IDs directly, but the configuration will be more readable if you provide a map of names to IDs and refer to workspaces by name throughout the configuration.
 Use a Terraform variable for this map, so you can update it in TFE without changing the configuration: